 Getting insurance is as important as managing your personal finances.
 In other words, it’s vital, especially if life deals you a bad hand (read: retrenchment, critical illness and death).
-To make things easier for you, we’ve put together an easy guide to the types of insurance policies available in Singapore.
+To make things easier for you, we’ve put together an easy guide to the types of insurance policies in Singapore you should start off with.
 Depending on your lifestyle and needs, this will nudge you in the right direction to make a decision for yourself (and your family).

 Must-have insurance policies in Singapore

 You’ll need this to help cushion the blow of bills from unexpected health complications and hospitalisations.
 As the saying goes, health is wealth.
 So protect yourself (and your bank account) with health insurance.
 While Singaporeans and PRs have Medisave and MediShield to rely on, these have withdrawal limits and may not fully cover your medical bill.
 For an extra layer of defence, sign up for a health insurance policy that beefs up your MediShield plan.
 It ensures better coverage with higher claim limits, including any pre- and post-hospitalisation bills.

 Recommended insurance: Prudential PRUShield.
 You get a $200,000 yearly claim limit, alongside pre- and post-hospitalisation coverage of up to 180 days and 365 days respectively.
 For fans of traditional Chinese medicine (TCM), complement it with the PruExtra Premier CoPay for coverage on TCM follow-ups.